klundberg/KRLCollectionViewGridLayout/README.md

 In vertical scrolling mode, length is the height of the header/footer.
 In horizontal scrolling mode, length is the width of the header/footer.
 A length of 0 in these dimensions will not try to create a view.

-All of the above properties (except for `scrollDirection`) can be configured on a per-section basis using `KRLCollectionViewDelegateFlowLayout`.
-Have your view controller or other object that implements the regular UICollectionViewDelegate also implement this protocol to make these per-section variances on these properties.
+All of the above properties (except for `scrollDirection`) can be configured on a per-section basis using `KRLCollectionViewDelegateGridLayout`.
+Have your view controller or other object that implements the regular UICollectionViewDelegate also implement this protocol to make these per-section variances for these properties happen.

 ## Usage